Kokardine, Western Australia

 Kokardine is a locality in the Wheatbelt region of Western Australia, northwest of Koorda.
 It is located within the Shire of Wongan-Ballidu.

 The name Kokardine, which may mean "water in the grass", is derived from the Aboriginal name of a nearby soak, first recorded by a surveyor in 1892.

 History

-In 1927, with the Ejanding North railway under construction between the towns now known as Amery and Kalannie, the Wongan Hills road board asked that a townsite be set aside at the siding and place later named Kokardine.
+In 1927, with the Ejanding Northward railway under construction between the towns now known as Amery and Kalannie, the Wongan Hills road board asked that a townsite be set aside at the siding and place later named Kokardine.
 The townsite was gazetted in 1929.